joelsfoster/rock-paper-scissors/README.md

 ### Roadmap candidates (future work, unprioritized)

+- Implement the "Balance Withdrawal" design pattern (increasing safety but at the cost of UX)
+- Add more test assert conditions for passing
 - Change "Move" into an enum
-- Consider implementing the "Balance Withdrawal" design pattern (increasing safety but at the cost of UX)
 - Implement Ethereum Alarm Clock to trigger game expirations
 - Extend ongoing game expiration times if contract is paused/unpaused
 - Optimize gas costs